TravelModellingGroup/Documentation/tmg-documentation/1.6/tutorials/ExtractSubarea/ExportSubarea.md

 **1. Define the node extra attribute (@nflag) used to hold the subarea definition**

 <li> Before running the Export subarea tool we must identify the nodes of the subarea we want to export from the regional network.
-The extra attribute @nflag is set to 1 representing the subarea or 0 otherwise.
+The extra attribute @nflag is set to 1 representing the subarea or 0 otherwise.</li>
-<li> If the regional network does not already have a node extra attribute defining the subarea, then there are various ways to define the subarea.
+<li> If the regional network does not already have a node extra attribute defining the subarea, then there are various ways to define the subarea. </li>
 <li> The TMGToolbox Export Subarea Tool provides an optional method to define the subarea within a network using polygon shape files.
-To do this, the TMG `ExportSubareaTool` create an extra node attribute (e.g. @nflag) from the polygon shapefile provided, and set it to either 0 or 1 to define the subarea.
+To do this, the TMG ExportSubareaTool
+create an extra node attribute (e.g. @nflag) from the polygon ShapeFile provided, and set it to either 0 or 1 to define the subarea.</li>

 <figure>
     <img src="images/frabitztown_shapefile.png"
-         alt="Subarea Polygon Shapefile within Frabitztown Network" style="width:600px;" />
+         alt="Subarea Polygon ShapeFile within Frabitztown Network" style="width:600px;" />
-    <figcaption text-align="center">Figure 2: Subarea Polygon Shapefile within Frabitztown Network</figcaption>
+    <figcaption text-align="center">Figure 2: Subarea Polygon ShapeFile within Frabitztown Network</figcaption>
 </figure>

 **2. Define link attribute (@gate) used to hold the gate information.**